 You suddenly begin to wonder what you did wrong.
 Especially when this is the third person un-subscribing, and the blog is not even three months old yet.
-I sort of imagined these un-subscribers cycling away from the blog in this rather pretty yellow bicycle.
-Is anyone else feeling the colour yellow as much as I am right now?

 To un-subscribe though, I thought this must take some high level of un-interest.
 Such that simply receiving the emails and instantly deleting them, will not suffice.

 I decided to explore further, and seek feedback silently praying I won't collapse under any potential negative criticism or harsh words like 'Well I just don't see the sense in what you write'.

 I was also slightly panicked because one of the un-subscribers had in the very early stages of the blog told me she loved it.
 Did she suddenly not love it any more?

 The first person claimed it had to be a mistake and she could never have un-subscribed from my blog.
 I believed her - somewhat.
 Now I really do believe her because she's tried to re-subscribe at least three times after that, but the subscription software won't just re-add her email!

 - Me: Hi, you un-subscribed from my blog.

 - Me: Hi, could you give please me feedback.
 Any particular reason for un-subscribing?

 - Him: Well, If you must know.
 I un-subscribed because I asked you to help me do something and I didn't hear from you.
 Yet, I keep receiving your blog emails.
 I can't support you if you don't help me.